lucidao-developer/nft-swap-sdk/README.md

   - Binance Smart Chain (56)
   - Avalanche (43114)

-- What protocol does this library use?

-  - trader.xyz and trader.xyz libraries are powered by 0x v3 Protocol.
-This protocol is mature and lindy, and has been extremely well-audited.
-  - Check out the 0x v3 spec [here](https://github.com/0xProject/0x-protocol-specification/blob/master/v3/v3-specification.md)
-  - Check out the 0x v3 Consensys audit [here](https://consensys.net/diligence/audits/2019/09/0x-v3-exchange/)

 - Are there any protocol fees to execute swaps?

   - No

 - How do I get the user's `signer` object?
   - Generally you can get it from the user's web3 wallet provider, by something like this: `provider.getSigner()`.
   - See this [ethers guide](https://docs.ethers.io/v4/cookbook-providers.html#metamask) (control-f for `getSigner`).
   - In web3-react you can do: